rmcaixeta/LocalAnisotropies.jl/README.md

 `LocalAnisotropies.jl` is a implementation of geostatistics methods to deal with the non-stationarity of second order moments (aka locally varying anisotropies).
 It is developed to be used as an extension of [`GeoStats.jl`](https://github.com/JuliaEarth/GeoStats.jl).

-Warning: This package is still under (slow) development.
-Not all the implementations were fully validated and may give inconsistent results.
+**Warning**: This package is still under (slow) development.
+Some of the implementations were not fully validated and may give inconsistent results.

 ## Introduction

 This package offer some solutions to extract local parameters from a reference input, model non-stationary covariance models, and adapt estimation methods to be used with them.
 There are some extra tools, like local parameters interpolation and conversion to/between different rotation conventions.
 A list of current implementations:

- Local parameters extraction methods:
+- <u>Local parameters extraction methods</u>:
-- Gradients ()
+  - Gradients
-- SVD / PCA ()
+  - SVD / PCA <p>

-Nonstationary spatial methods:
+- <u>Nonstationary spatial methods</u>:
-- Moving windows (Haas 1990; ...)
+  - Moving windows
-- Kernel convolution (Higdon 1998; ...)
+  - Kernel convolution
-- Spatial deformation (Sampson & Guttorp 1992; Boisvert 2010)
+  - Spatial deformation <p>

-Estimation methods adapted to them:
+- <u>Estimation methods adapted to them</u>:
   - Kriging
   - IDW

 ## Installation

 First, it is necessary to install Julia.
 Installation instructions for Windows, Linux and macOS are available [here](https://julialang.org/downloads/platform/).

 `LocalAnisotropies.jl` is not released yet.
-To use it: open the Julia REPL and then type the following command.
+To use it: open the Julia REPL and then run the following command.

 ```julia
 using Pkg; Pkg.develop(url="https://github.com/rmcaixeta/LocalAnisotropies.jl"); Pkg.add("GeoStats")